Colin-GR-Crawford/Colin-GR-Crawford.github.io/_posts/2016-10-24-billboard-post.md

 ## In my blog post today I am going to take a quick look at some of the steps you can take to improve the chance of success in the Billboard 100 Chart (albeit for the year 2000).

 In case you are not familiar with the Billboard 100, here is a short excerpt from the [wikipedia](https://en.wikipedia.org/wiki/Billboard_Hot_100) article:

 > The Billboard Hot 100 is the music industry standard record chart in the United States for singles, published weekly by Billboard magazine.
-Chart rankings are based on radio play, online streaming, and sales (physical and digital).\n",
+Chart rankings are based on radio play, online streaming, and sales (physical and digital).

 I am using a small data set that contains a list of 317 tracks that peaked in the calendar year 2000.
 The database includes the following details:
 * The Artist and Genre.